Souvanna Phomma

-Souvanna Phomma was installed as oupahat, a royal title for the viceroy of a Buddhist dynasty, of Luang Phrabang in 1878.
-He authored a History of Louang Phrabang and had nineteen sons, including Bounkhong, and thirty-one daughters.
-His grandchildren include Souphanouvong, Souvanna Phouma, and Phetsarath Ratanavongsa.
+Souvanna Phomma was the son of Oupahat Oun Keo and was the grandson of King Anurutha.
+He was a Laotian politician who was installed as oupahat, a royal title for the viceroy of a Buddhist dynasty, of Luang Phrabang in 1878.
+He authored a History of Louang Phrabang.

+Family

+He had nineteen sons, including Bounkhong, and thirty-one daughters.
 Souvanna Phomma had at least thirteen wives: the first was a commoner, the second was the daughter of King Sukaseum, the third was a daughter of King Chantharat, the fourth was from an unknown royal lineage, and both the fifth and sixths were his half-sisters; the next seven wives were all commoners.